jaaferklila/Diseases_and_Syndromes_UMLS/README.md

 ### 🗂 **Code Location**:
 - The main code for this project can be found in the file:
   - 📄 `diseases-and-syndromes-umls.ipynb`
-- You can also access the full project on Kaggle [Here](https://kaggle.com](https://www.kaggle.com/code/klilajaafer/diseases-and-syndromes-umls), where the **UMLS dataset** is pre-uploaded.
+- You can also access the full project on Kaggle[HERE]([https://www.nlm.nih.gov/research/umls/](https://www.kaggle.com/code/klilajaafer/diseases-and-syndromes-umls)) , where the **UMLS dataset** is pre-uploaded.
   **(No need to download it again!)**

 ### 📊 **Final Outputs**: